viant/mly/README.md

 #### Caching

-The main performance benefit comes from trading CPU with I/O, depending on keyspace the library support 3 level of caching.
+The main performance benefit comes from trading CPU with I/O.
 In order to use cache, a client has to generate the caching key.
 Native mly client handles key generation and passing automatically.

+Depending on keyspace size the library supports 3 level of caching.

 - in process memory
 - external aerospike cache